Spin-orbit enhancement in Si/SiGe heterostructures with oscillating Ge concentration: Model

 \subsection{Expansion around $\mathbf{k}_\parallel = 0$}

 Our goal is to understand the spin-orbit physics of low-energy conduction band states near the Fermi level.
-In strained Si/SiGe quantum wells, these derive from the two degenerate valleys near the Z-point of the strained Brillouin zone \cite{Schaffler1997}.
-Therefore, the low-energy states have small $|\mathbf{k}_\parallel|$, and we can understand the spin-orbit physics by expanding the Fourier transformed hopping matrices $\widetilde{T}_{\pm}^{(n)}\left(\boldsymbol{k}_\parallel\right)$ to linear order.
+In strained Si/SiGe quantum wells, these derive from the two degenerate valleys near the $Z$-point of the strained Brillouin zone \cite{Schaffler1997}.
+Therefore, the low-energy states have small $|\mathbf{k}_\parallel|$, and we can understand the spin-orbit physics by expanding the Fourier-transformed hopping matrices $\widetilde{T}_{\pm}^{(n)}\left(\boldsymbol{k}_\parallel\right)$ to linear order.
 We find that

 where $\widetilde{T}_0^{(n)}$ is the hopping matrix for $\mathbf{k}_\parallel = 0$, and $\widetilde{T}_{R}^{(n)}$ and $\widetilde{T}_{D}^{(n)}$ contain the linear $\mathbf{k}_\parallel$ corrections.
 These hopping matrix components are found to be